Bangued: Early history

-The early settlers were the Tinguians belonging to the Bago, Masadiit, lbanao, and Indayas tribes who later intermarried with the immigrants from Ilocos.
-The Tingguians opposed the Christianization introduced by the Spanish friars who, along with their Ilocano subordinates, penetrated the eastern settlements.
+The early settlers of the area were the Tinguians belonging to the Bago, Masadiit, Ibanao, and Indayas tribes, who later intermarried with immigrants from Ilocos.
+The Tinguians resisted the Christianization efforts introduced by Spanish friars who, along with their Ilocano subordinates, moved into the eastern settlements.

 Spanish period

 In 1598, Augustinian fathers Martin and Minon were able to penetrate the valley and found a "mission" in Bangued.
 A Spanish military garrison was also established to protect the inhabitants from the attacks of the headhunters.

 In November 1601, Fray Esteban Marín in the company of an expedition under Captain Mateo de Aranda arrived in Abra but was killed, with his body tied up to a tree, shot by arrows, before being dismembered.

 In 1614, Fr.
 Juan de Pareja, "Conquistador Espiritual" of Abra, arrived with the protection of the Spanish garrison and advanced further to the interior.
 In 1615, Fr.
 Juan Pareja organized Bangued as a mission center and baptized 3,000 Tingguians with the help of their chief, Manuel Dumawal.

 On April 5, 1617, Bangued was created into a ministry by the Augustinians and Fr.
 Pedro Columbo was the first minister.
 Bangued was made an independent mission territory in 1692.

 The construction of the big church in Bangued began in 1722 and was completed in 1807.
 It was about 73 meters long.
 A spacious convento was built adjoining it.
 It later became the Sacred Heart of Jesus Academy, which is now the Holy Spirit Academy, a convent for sisters and a school for girls and boys.

 At July 25, 1861, the Feast of St. James the Great (Apo Senor Santiago), the town was formally inaugurated.

 In August 1898, Fr.
 Inocencio Vega was the last Spanish missionary to work in Bangued.